jvandertil/blog/src/blog/content/posts/2025-07-26_DynamicObjectCreationWithILEmit.md

 ## Modern Alternative: static abstract Factory Method

-Since the time I first wrote this draft (in 2022), C# and .NET have evolved.
+If you read this post and are thinking about implementing the example presented above, consider this modern alternative first.

 If you control your types and are on a supported .NET version, since .NET 7 (C# 11) you can use a `static abstract` factory method on a common interface.
 This has several advantages: it's compile-time safe, AOT-friendly, and doesn't require IL Emit or reflection.

 ```csharp
 public interface IIdFactory<T>